 Last Christmas Movie Red Carpet Premiere

 Exciting news for my latest men’s fashion blog post!
-Lorna and I were given the fantastic opportunity to walk down the red (in this case blue!) carpet for the movie premiere of Last Christmas.
+I was given the fantastic opportunity to walk down the red (in this case blue!) carpet for the movie premiere of Last Christmas.
 Read on to find out more!

 The event was in BFI Southbank, London which was beautifully decorated for the upcoming Christmas season, rather than the typical red carpet for such events, instead was a bright and bold blue colour with snowflake lighting panning across the ground (very festive!).